olbeck/jab-replication/README.md

 -   R/ - code to run simulations and generate plots

+    -   chapter1-figures.R - code to generate all figures in Chapter 1 of dissertation

     -   clash-of-kings-simulation.R - JaB for Clash of Kings network

     -   game-of-thrones-simulation.R - JaB for Game of Thrones network